robertsoli/HR_Analysis/notebook/HR_Analysis.md

 ![image](https://github.com/robertsoli/HR_Analysis/assets/156069037/90b1945c-be0a-493d-b022-312bcfbdc8e5)

 #### Observations :

-- We can clearly see that when employees are tasked with 7 projects monthly, that there is a massive drop in satisfaction level, and that employees tasked with
-  6 projects monthly also show a very low satisfaction score.
+- We can clearly see that when employees are tasked with 2, 6 or 7 projects monthly, that there is a massive drop in satisfaction level.
+This suggests that being either over or under worked resulsts in a low job satisfaction level.

 - Employees tasked with 3, 4 and 5 projects record the highest level of satisfaction at an average of 0.69